HtetOoWaiYan/OSMS/DEVELOPMENT_PLAN.md

 ### 🚧 What's Missing (Implementation Phase)

-The current state has **multi-project structure with business logic ready for implementation** - all the architectural pieces are in place including multi-project support, but actual data operations and business workflows need to be implemented.
+The current state has **complete item management system** with multi-project structure - all the architectural pieces are in place including comprehensive item CRUD, image upload/display system, category management, and business logic is fully operational for item management.
+Ready to proceed to order processing workflows.

 ## Next Steps